Determining Fault in a Car Accident Case

-Under this principle, it’s possible for drivers to share different degrees of fault.
-For instance, if an accident involved two drivers and one driver was speeding while the other one ran a stop sign, both drivers may be liable for the crash.
+Under this principle, drivers can share different degrees of fault.
+For instance, if an accident involved two drivers and one driver was speeding while the other ran a stop sign, both drivers may be liable for the crash.
 To be eligible for monetary recovery, a driver must be less than 50 percent at fault for the accident.
 If both drivers are determined to be 50 percent at fault, neither one is entitled to compensation.

 Consult an Atlanta Car Accident Lawyer Today

 Were you hurt in a car accident?
 You have the right to compensation from the driver responsible for your injuries.